NexusRanger/Chromecast-Python-Control/README.md

   - Install 'pychromecast' from cmd window:   python -m pip install pychromecast

  Chromecase main speaker group is assumed to be named 'All Speakers'.
- Chromecast names are case sensitive
+ Chromecast names are case sensitive.
- Commands work fairly slowly, so leave plenty of time between, e.g. vol changes
+ Commands work fairly slowly, so leave plenty of time between, e.g. vol changes.

- Add local mp3 files (if req) in: C:\Data\Python\local You can edit that path in BroadcastLocal & Jungle .py files (local folder only needed for local broadcast files)
+ Add local mp3 files (if req) in: C:\Data\Python\local.
+ You can edit that path in BroadcastLocal & Jungle .py files.
+ (local folder only needed for local broadcast files)

  Lots of ways to execute e.g.: